Investigating Suspected Violations

 Making a decision

 If you believe after your conversation(s) that a violation has occurred, let the student know the severity of the situation in your view and explain what happens from here.
-As outlined in both the Undergraduate Academic Disciplinary Actions Overview and Graduate Academic Disciplinary Actions Overview, within one week of your determination of a violation, select a penalty that reflects the severity of the offense.
+As outlined in the Academic Disciplinary Actions Overview, select a penalty that reflects the severity of the offense.
 Penalties vary but can include:

 - Deduction of points on the exam or assignment in question.
 Some faculty opt to assign a score of a zero while others assign negative points, noting that if a student had not submitted any work, they would have earned a zero but the decision to cheat warrants further deductions.